The substratum visualization

 We don’t think so.
 Physics is not weird in the substratum visualization.
 We develop this approach to Relativity and Quantum Mechanics, from the bottom up.
 We hope to leave you with strong visuals, intuition, and sanity.

 A substratum (“fabric”) simply obeys the equations of GR or QM.
-We do not claim it being some “higher reality.”
+We do not claim it being some “deeper reality.”
 There is no new theory, only visualizations and metaphors of standard theory.

 Video tutorials: Visual relativity